Jocelyn also regularly advises clients with respect to contract negotiations, procurement, and dispute avoidance.

 - Construction and Design Contract Claims.
 Handled more than 100 delay, disruption, acceleration, differing site conditions, work scope, breach of warranty, payment, mechanics' liens, and surety claim on projects ranging from $5 million to $2 billion.

 - Transportation.
+Currently representing public authority in a $2.2 billion rail project.
 Successfully resolved multimillion claims against MnDOT arising out of bridge and highway construction projects.
 Represented parties in various disputes arising out of the Hiawatha Light Rail project.
 Successfully represented contractors in disputes arising out of federal contracts with the Army Corps of Engineers.

 - Insurance.
-Obtained over $200 million in coverage for construction and design defects, loss of use, and diminution in property value arising out of collapse, water intrusion, mold, fire, and improper construction and design.
+Obtained over $300 million in coverage for construction and design defects, loss of use, and diminution in property value arising out of collapse, water intrusion, mold, improper construction, inadequate design, loss of use design and hazardous perils.
+Currently representing policyholder in a $35 million coverage dispute arising out of a large apartment complex development project.

 - Procurement and Bid Protests.
 Drafted RFPs for over $1 billion of public procurement contracts, including the NorthStar Commuter Rail and the Central Corridor Light Rail Transit projects.
 Represented clients in more than 30 bid protests.

 - Environment.
-Obtained complete defense verdict for highway contractor on contaminated soils, MERLA (CERCLA) claims.
+Obtained complete defense verdict for highway contractor on contaminated soils in re Shafer Contracting, Inc. (Minn.
+State Dist.
+Ct.), MERLA (CERCLA) claims.

 News & Resources